ls9528/DataEngineeringCapstone/README.md

 ### Step 4: Run Pipelines to Model the Data
 #### 4.1 Create the data model
-Build the data pipelines to create the data model.

 The data model itself is created by manually running a series of [create table statements](https://github.com/ls9528/DataEngineeringCapstone/blob/main/code/airflow/plugins/create_tables.sql) directly in Redshift.
 From there, Airflow can complete the rest of the data pipeline process.

 As alluded to in the previous section, the data pipeline in Airflow consists of two main operators: